rdxkeerthi/Search-Algorithms/README.md

 ## Program:
 i)	#Use a linear search method to match the item in a list.
 ```
+'''
+Program to the maximum marks without using builtin functions.
+Developed by: KEERTHIVASAN M
+RegisterNumber: 212223100021
+'''
 def linearSearch(array,n,k):
     for i in range(n):
         if array[i]==k: